@squawk

 });

-Returns every airspace feature whose identifier property matches.
+Returns every non-ARTCC airspace feature whose identifier property matches.
 For Class B/C/D/E2 this is the associated airport's FAA location identifier (e.g. "JFK" for the NY Class B).
 For Special Use Airspace this is the NASR designator (e.g. "R-2508").
 Lookup is case-insensitive.
 ICAO-prefixed codes like "KJFK" will not match - resolve to an FAA ID first via @squawk/airports.

 // Every sector of the NY Class B around JFK, with full polygon boundaries